Stop Look Listen is a live music event held every month in London.

 NT: Excellent… I think it’s a brilliant idea and a great format.
 Thanks for coming down to tell us more about it.

-STOP LOOK LISTEN is held on the first Thursday of every month.
-Check out the Stop Look Listen website for details of the next event, view archives from past shows, and buy tickets for future events – www.stop-look-listen.co.uk.
+STOP LOOK LISTEN is held on the first Tuesday of every month.
+Check out the Stop Look Listen website for details of the next event, view archives from past shows, and reserve (free) tickets for future events – www.stop-look-listen.co.uk.
 For more information about Zoe Konez see www.zoekonez.co.uk.

 Reviews / Press coverage